Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2021-12-02-advent-of-code-in-kotlin-day-2.markdown

         .map { if (it.type == Type.DOWN) it.amount else -it.amount }
         .sum()
 ```
 These follow the pattern _filter-map-reduce_.
-It is the clean functional way of transforming list into an aggregate.
+It is the clean functional way of transforming a list into an aggregate.
 * For the `horizontalPosition` we simply need to sum the commands of type `FORWARD` (while ignoring other types of commands).
 * For the `depth`, we need to add the amount for `DOWN` commands and subtract it for `UP` commands (while ignoring `FORWARD` commands).

 #### Part 2
 For this part, there is an additional aggregate called `aim` which we need to compute `depth`.
-In other words, the logic for calculating `depth` change, so we need to ditch our previous function.
+In other words, the logic for calculating `depth` changes, so we need to ditch our previous function.
 This time, we have to compute the aggregates together as they depend on each other (`depth` depends on `aim`).
 To do this, we can leverage the `fold` [method](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html) on the `List` API which is a generalized way of doing a `reduce` as instead of using the first element of the list as a starting point for the calculation, we can specify our own initial element (and its type).